 Monkey: “Explain, why?”

-The Wise Marabou: “The Jews are the best lightening conductors.”
+The Wise Marabou: “The Jews are the best lightning conductors.”

-John Heartfield’s political art brilliantly illustrated how those seeking political power by any means find it useful to use the most vulnerable groups as lightening rods to excite their supporters.
+John Heartfield’s political art brilliantly illustrated how those seeking political power by any means find it useful to use vulnerable groups as lightening rods to excite their supporters.

 It seems as true in 2015 as it was in 1934.